Hawkshead: Administrative history

 Hawkshead was historically a chapelry within the ancient parish of Dalton-in-Furness in Lancashire.
 Hawkshead became a separate parish in 1578.
 The parish of Hawkshead then contained four townships, being Claife, Colton, Satterthwaite and a township called 'Hawkshead and Monk Coniston with Skelwith' covering the north-western part of the parish, including the village.
 Colton was made a separate parish in 1676; the other three townships were all also made civil parishes in 1866.

 When elected parish and district councils were established in 1894, it was decided to split up the civil parish of Hawkshead and Monk Coniston with Skelwith.
 The Monk Coniston area was added to the parish of Coniston, and the rest was split between new civil parishes called Skelwith and Hawkshead.
 Hawkshead was included in the Ulverston Rural District, which renamed itself North Lonsdale Rural District in 1960.
 Hawkshead was transferred to the new county of Cumbria in 1974, forming part of the South Lakeland district.
 In 2023 it became part of the unitary authority of Westmorland and Furness.

 Parliamentary representation

 Hawkshead is part of the Westmorland and Lonsdale parliamentary constituency and is represented in parliament by Tim Farron MP.

+Transport

+1 bus route serves the village.
+The 505 to Coniston or to Ambleside or Windermere.
+This route is operated by Stagecoach.